 |Nanette Newman as Carol Van Sant|

 Films about the loss of one's identity (like Invasion of the Body Snatchers) only work when the film takes the time to develop the personalities of the protagonists in jeopardy.
 You can't be invested in the loss of something until the value of that thing is established.
-What I love about The Stepford Wives is how well it gets us to understand, identify with, and ultimately root for, the flawed humanity of Katherine Ross' character.
+What I love about The Stepford Wives is how well it gets us to understand, identify with, and ultimately root for, the flawed humanity of Katharine Ross' character.

 |Suburban Bliss: Dream House / Nightmare Life|